-Fig. 13 shows the residuals when the best fitting CUBIT model for the disk as a whole is subtracted from the data.
+Figure 13 shows the residuals when the best-fitting CUBIT model for the disk as a whole is subtracted from the data.
 The residuals emphasize the geometric and kinematic deviations from an ideal disk that were discussed in Sections 4.1 and 4.2.
 They are largest along the SE major axis, where the CUBIT model greatly underestimates the zeroth moment and does not fit the velocity profile well.
-The kinematic discrepancy between the data and the model might be expected given the rotation curve fits in Fig. 12, where the largest disparity between the quadrants within the optical radius is between the SE and SW at $R \sim 130''$.
-The first moment velocities in the data also exceed the model by up to 20 km s^{-1} along the southern edge.
+The kinematic discrepancy between the data and the model might be expected given the rotation curve fits in Figure 12, where the largest disparity between the quadrants within the optical radius is between the SE and SW at $R \sim 130''$ .
+The first-moment velocities in the data also exceed the model by up to 20 km s-1 along the southern edge.
 This provides some support for the previous suggestion of a warp in the SW.

-Integrating the exponential vertical density profile, the CUBIT model provides the best fit Gaussian to the radial column density profile in NGC 6503.
-This profile can also be estimated directly from the zeroth moment image.
-Different inclination-corrected measures of the radial column density in NGC 6503 are shown in Fig. 14, where the plus signs show the CUBIT model output, the squares show the profile obtained by averaging concentric rings in the zeroth moment image, and the dashed and solid lines show the profiles obtained from slices of the zeroth moment image along the major axis to the SE and NW,
+Integrating the exponential vertical density profile, the CUBIT model provides the best-fit Gaussian to the radial column-density profile in NGC 6503.
+This profile can also be estimated directly from the zeroth-moment image.
+Different inclination-corrected measures of the radial column density in NGC 6503 are shown in Figure 14, where the plus signs show the CUBIT model output, the circles show the profile obtained by averaging concentric rings in the zeroth-moment image, and